2023 Best Journalism Schools in Kentucky

 Read full report on Journalism at Western Kentucky University

-You’ll join some of the best and brightest minds around you if you attend Murray State University.
-The school came in at #5 on this year’s Best Journalism Schools in Kentucky list.
+You’ll be in good company if you decide to attend Murray State University.
+It ranked #5 on our 2023 Best Journalism Schools in Kentucky list.
 Murray State is a moderately-sized public school located in the remote town of Murray.

-Eastern Kentucky University did quite well in this year’s ranking of the best schools for journalism students.
-It came in at #6 on the list.
-Located in the distant town of Richmond, Eastern is a public school with a large student population.
+Eastern Kentucky University ranked #6 on this year’s Best Journalism Schools in Kentucky list.
+Located in the town of Richmond, Eastern is a public college with a large student population.

-Kentucky State University came in at #7 in this year’s edition of the Best Journalism Schools in Kentucky ranking.
+Kentucky State University ranked #7 on this year’s Best Journalism Schools in Kentucky list.
 KY State is a small public school located in the town of Frankfort.

 While working on their degree, journalism majors at KY State accumulate an average of around $32,099 in student debt.